kovidgoyal/calibre/manual/server.rst

 Change ``mylinuxuser`` and ``mylinuxgroup`` to whatever user and group you want the server to run as.
-This should be the same user and group that own the files in the calibre library directory.
+This should be the same user and group that own the files in the calibre library folder.
 Note that it is generally not a good idea to run the server as root.
-Also change the path to the calibre library directory to suit your system.
+Also change the path to the calibre library folder to suit your system.
 You can add multiple libraries if needed.
 See the help for the ``calibre-server`` command.

 Now run::